 The instructor on the day (in my case Jim) will go through all of the controls and instruments before you are even on the bike; so the buttons, levers and brakes, throttle and gears.
-Usually you will be with others on the day completing the CBT as well, so make sure to get comfortable and have a chat with everyone to settle yourself down!
+Usually, you will be with others on the day of completing the CBT as well, so make sure to get comfortable and have a chat with everyone to settle yourself down!

 Following this you get your kit on and commence the slow speed manoeuvring portion at the nearby practice area.
 You practice walking with the bike and using the stands first (side stand and main stand) and switching the bike on and off – nice and simple bits just to get you used to the bike.
 Going through the various routines to get comfortable ‘at the helm’ is really the focus here, and Jim was more than happy to go at the pace of the rider – ensuring that any aspects you may be struggling with can be addressed early on.
 You’re also getting used to a manual geared bike here if you haven’t already given one a go.
 You then have a briefing before going out on the road, performing some manoeuvres, and finally the road ride itself.

 As an example for the manoeuvres you’ll complete, you start easy going in a straight line and stopping – just to get used to moving with the bike.
-At this stage you’ll even be walking (or paddling) the bike around to go in a straight line again.
+At this stage, you’ll even be walking (or paddling) the bike around to go in a straight line again.
 Once you’ve got that down, you move on to steering the bike around a corner – it’s surprising how strange it feels at first.
 Because you are absolutely bossing going left and right, you then move on to multiple lefts and rights by doing a figure 8 to really test yourself.
 As you become a master of the low speed and using your rear break, you start to take it up a gear… by changing up a gear!

-Now that you’re building up a bit of speed in the (tiny) test-track it would probably be the best time to practice stopping at an indicated area, and an emergency stop – which is handy because this is exactly what you do straight after!
-At this point you’re probably going to be feeling quite good on the bike; and getting used to how it all works so that you are ready to build on these basic skills on the road.
+Now that you’re building up a bit of speed in the (tiny) test track it would probably be the best time to practice stopping at an indicated area, and an emergency stop – which is handy because this is exactly what you do straight after!
+At this point, you’re probably going to be feeling quite good on the bike, and getting used to how it all works so that you are ready to build on these basic skills on the road.

 We did then go on to introduce some vital safety bits and observations – so checking your mirrors, using your signals and performing lifesavers when changing road position.
-A lifesaver is when you look over your shoulder to check your blind-spot – when Jim painted out the blind-spot with cones it’s a surprisingly huge area… you then know to do this every time you change lanes or move across lines of traffic which could literally save your life.
+A lifesaver is when you look over your shoulder to check your blind spot – when Jim painted out the blind spot with cones it’s a surprisingly huge area… you then know to do this every time you change lanes or move across lines of traffic which could literally save your life.

-After a nice and difficult U turn (it’s honestly quite tricky) we were pretty much ready in terms of skills.
+After a nice and difficult U-turn (it’s honestly quite tricky) we were pretty much ready in terms of skills.
 We did also practice the procedure for turning from major to minor roads and using indicators whilst riding– I must admit I did press the horn a few times instead of cancelling the indicator… but that was only a few times!

 The key thing highlighted throughout the CBT was that as long as you know what you should be doing and what is going wrong (if anything!) then you’re on the right track, as you practice your skills whilst you are riding on the road.
 It’s vital that you can ride safely and are always in control of the bike, which is why this is the first big step towards being on the road on your own.

-Don’t worry if you’re struggling
+Don’t worry if you struggle

-Nobody is expected to get on and instantly be dragging knee like a prime Rossi; but if you’re already capable of low-speed manoeuvres safely and with control then you’re well on your way.
+Nobody is expected to get on and instantly be dragging your knee like a prime Rossi; but if you’re already capable of low-speed manoeuvres safely and with control then you’re well on your way.
 Something that I found interesting was that from being used to riding a push-bike and holding your balance at low speed, I already had a basis for keeping upright and remaining controlled on a motorcycle – especially a bike like the CB125F which I was on.

 Something to note is that if you are struggling with the gears of a manual bike, the instructors are more than happy to get you on an automatic scooter so you get to grips with the road (if there is one available at the time.)
 Jim made it clear to me that a CBT is really just making sure you have the right tools in your toolbox to allow you to continue learning on the road.
 Training someone from zero to hero in a day is just never going to happen!
 Jim and Camrider made clear that they will always make sure that a rider is asked back for another day if they need further training either way, as they will want to make sure a rider is going to be safe before being able to go on the road on their own.